 Dedication and Experience

-The CCSD Fire Department is comprised of Fire Chief William Hollingsworth, Captains Emily Torlano, Jonathan Gibson, and Daniel McCrain; Engineers Ryan Maloney, Michael Burkey, and Michael Castellanos.
-Staff is supported by approximately a dozen paid on-call reservists who are shared with the County of San Luis Obispo as well as the North Coast Ocean Rescue team.
+The CCSD Fire Department is comprised of Fire Chief William Hollingsworth, Captains Emily Torlano, Jonathan Gibson and Daniel McCrain; Engineers Ryan Maloney, Michael Burkey and Michael Castellanos.
+The Fire Department is also supported by Reserve Firefighters.

-William Hollingsworth was promoted to the position of Fire Chief in May 2016, and has been working in emergency services since January 1991.
+William Hollingsworth was promoted to the position of Fire Chief in May 2016 and has been working in emergency services since January 1991.
 William graduated summa cum laude from Waldorf University, with a Bachelor’s Degree in Fire Service Administration.
 He maintains California State Fire Marshal certifications as a Chief Officer, Company Officer, Fire Prevention Officer, Fire Investigator and Training Instructor.
-He has been a paramedic for 24 years, and works with the regional fire and arson investigative team SLOFIST.
+He has been a paramedic since 1993 and works with the regional fire and arson investigative team SLOFIST.
 William is married with five children.